 Why kids need relationships to be "right."
 The research.

-Research being conducted at Search Institute is demonstrating that when young people experience relationships with adults that are characterized by five essential elements, their outcomes are significantly better in a wide range of areas – from mastering social and emotional skills to succeeding in school – and risk behaviors such as drinking, smoking, and fighting are significantly lower.
+Research being conducted at Search Institute is demonstrating that when young people experience relationships with adults that are characterized by five essential elements, their outcomes are significantly better in a wide range of areas – from mastering social and emotional skills to succeeding in school.
+Studies also show that risk behaviors such as drinking, smoking, and fighting are decreased.

 Getting Relationships Right will put you on the path to creating a relationship-rich environment that will enable all young people to thrive.

 What will Getting Relationships Right help me do?